1 Helpful / 0 Not

 Nice dogpark at entrance.

-Also, the course flow is beyond subpar.
-My friend Josh pointed out that it makes more sense to play the first seven holes in this order: 3, 4, 5, 6, 2, 1, 7.
+The course flow is subpar.
+It makes more sense to play the first seven holes in this order: 3, 4, 5, 6, 2, 1, 7.
 Try it sometime, you will like it.

 The Par 4 Hole #9 doesn't really have fairways.
 It has "unfair"ways.
 Second shot requires a massive thumber or perhaps an anny-bomb if you have a huge arm.
 It's really just a silly hole that is basically a crapshoot off the tee to your landing zone for the 2nd nonsensical shot in a row.
 This hole needs at least two bridges to cross the creek, one right after the teepad and one when you get closer to the basket.